roybrouwer/lightning-talks-firebase/README.md

 ## Steps to get this project running

+### Create a new Firebase project

+Go to https://console.firebase.google.com/ and create a new project.

 ### Create a web app

 You can add a web app in the project settings, in the "Your apps" section.